 7. During systole, the aortic valve is __________________.
 During diastole, the aortic valve is __________________.

 8. Veins and arteries meet at ________________________, where nutrients are exchanged with body tissues.

-10. Describe the function of the sinoatrial node and trace the path of a nerve (cardiac) impulse through the cardiac conduction system.
+10. Trace the path of a nerve (cardiac) impulse through the cardiac conduction system.

 What is the pacemaker? ____________________________

 What fibers cause a contraction in the ventricle? ________________________

 11. What do the terms tachycardia and bradycardia mean?
 What is arrhythmia?
 What is defibrillation?

 12. How are the valves attached to the wall of the heart (2 structures)? ______________________________________

 13. Generally speaking, when the ventricle contracts, the atrium ________________